-'This project has been assisted by the Australian Government through the Department of Communications and the Arts' Festivals Australia program'
+'This project has been assisted by the Australian Government through the Office for the Arts' Festivals Australia program'

-Program logos can be found at <a href="https://www.arts.gov.au/funding-and-support/festivals-australia/fes
+Program logos can be found at

+www.arts.gov.au/funding-and-support/festivals-australia/festivals-australia-program-logos

 14. Probity

 The Australian Government will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.